sheevpatel/Itunes-Gallery/README.md

 # Itunes-Gallery

-- This is a JavaFX application using the Itunes API to display a gallery of images related to a queried media
+- This is a JavaFX application using the Itunes API to display a gallery of images related to a user's query